 How to get around St. Augustine

-St. Augustine is compact and one of the most walkable cities I’ve ever visited.
-However, during my 1 day in St. Augustine I booked a spot on the Old Town Trolley tour.
+As walkable as St. Augustine is, during my one day in St. Augustine I still decided to book a spot on the Old Town Trolley tour.

 These trolley tours are one of the most popular things to do in St. Augustine (and many other cities like Key West, Nashville, and Boston).
 I wanted to save time and money and thought this was my best option to see everything I needed to see.
 Was I right?
 Meh, not entirely.